danielmesquitta/danielmesquitta/README.md

 I am a Software Developer with 6 years of work experience building high-quality, efficient, and user-friendly programs that exceed expectations.
 I focus on delivering exceptional results and have a proven track record of success.

-👨‍💻 Currently, I work at [Reddit](https://www.reddit.com) through outsourcing by [Turing](https://www.turing.com), where I contribute to cutting costs (with an impact already over millions of dollars annually) by increasing server efficiency.
-I’ve been migrating hot paths from Python to Go, halving latency and boosting efficiency for features used by 100M+ daily users.
-I ship safely with Tap Compare, shadow traffic, and rolling releases monitored in Grafana, and I write docs to share the how/why.
+👨‍💻 Currently, I work at [Reddit](https://www.reddit.com) through outsourcing by [Turing](https://www.turing.com), where I contribute to reducing infrastructure costs, with an annual impact already in the millions of dollars.
+I’ve been migrating hot paths from Python to Go, halving latency and improving efficiency for features used by 100M+ daily users.
+I ship safely with tap compare, shadow traffic, and rolling releases monitored in Grafana, and I write docs to share the how/why.

 🤝 I thrive on challenges and seek out exciting projects that push my skills to the limit.
 Every project allows me to learn and grow as a developer.